VanIseghemThomas/OpenCortex/README_Detailed.md

 ### What is already possible (or in better terms discovered)

-Before I start of listing everything that is discovered, I want to make clear that this is currently a 2 man project and we're doing our best to do as much as possible in the time we've got available.
+Before I start of listing everything that is discovered, I want to make clear that this project has a small team and we're doing our best to do as much as possible in the time we've got available.
 A lot of things are still in progress but every day new things get discovered.
 There is a lot to look at and not everything can be done at the same time. we'll try to prioritise but roadblocks will be hit.

 **Everything you see here is tested as working in practice.**

 - Gaining persistent access over a network connection.
 - Building an RDP solution to use the native CorOS UI live on your pc.
 - Renaming the built in amps, pedals, etc. to whatever you like. (reboot required for changes to take effect)
 - Getting access to your backup to keep it yourself.
 - Deleting / adding presets from another device without reboot.
 - Detecting preset switches and which one is loaded.
 - Calibrating / testing the touchscreen
 - Running a webserver
+- Building a Discord server (lots of dev work is now done here)
+- Captures are currently unsolved now solved.
+They can be decrypted using the [OpenCortex decryptor](https://vaniseghemthomas.github.io/OpenCortex/File-decryption/webapp/).

 ### Currently being worked on

-- Building a Discord server

-  - Free from any censorship about the QC

 - Managing your files.

   - Manual backup management (Is it possible to load a backup saved externally?
 From what I've already seen, yes!)

-  - Captures are currently unsolved.
-They seem to be encrypted (for good reasons) and I don't know (yet) how they are referenced inside presets.
-But since the contents aren't really relevant, I just need to find a way to reference the files correctly.

 - Creating an external file manager

   - It is now possible to view the available presets given the XML file.
 In the future this will be fetched from an API running on the QC

 - Creating an external editor
   - Preset file stucture is fully reverse-engineered.
   - Building the UI
   - Testing external editing of presets and it's limitations.

 ### Things that might work in the future